 The final mix of frequency, intensity, time and type of physical activity for the 4 weeks will be determined by the responsible adult and in consultation with the student.

 Please record completions of the Premier’s be active Challenge via the department’s Application Portal (EDUPortal).

 Do not need to register.
-Simply download the student recording booklet from the website and submit the completed form by the end of September to the Premier’s be active Challenge.

-Students receive an award for each year that they complete the Challenge.
-They cannot receive more than one award per year; ie doubling the physical activity in one year will not result in two awards.
-Schools may consider extra merit awards for those students who go above and beyond the required physical activity for the Premier’s be active Challenge.

-Later, the same page said: The final mix of frequency, intensity, time and type of physical activity for the 4 weeks will be determined by the responsible adult and in consultation with the student.

-Please record completions of the Premier’s be active Challenge via the department’s Application Portal (EDUPortal).

-Do not need to register.
-Simply download the student recording booklet from the website and submit the completed form by the end of September to the Premier’s be active Challenge.
+Simply download the student recording booklet from the website and submit the completed form by the end of September to the Premier’s be active Challenge team.

 Students receive an award for each year that they complete the Challenge.
 They cannot receive more than one award per year; ie doubling the physical activity in one year will not result in two awards.
 Schools may consider extra merit awards for those students who go above and beyond the required physical activity for the Premier’s be active Challenge.